pangnakh/STATS220-Assignments/index.md

 To do this I joined together 3 segments to create the meme:

-1. Procrastianting to start the assignment
+1. Procrastinating to start the assignment
 2. Rushing to finish the assignment at the last minute
 3. Successfully finishing the assignment